brainhack-school2023/dastous_project/README.md

 ## Conclusion and acknowledgement

 I have learned a lot throughout the project.
-I developed my skills using many different software including Pytest, GitHub Actions, pre-commit, Docker and many more.
+I developed my skills using many different software including pytest, GitHub Actions, pre-commit, Docker and many more.
 I was able to successfully implement a testing environment for the GUI of Shimming Toolbox.
 In the future, these tests will make sure that less bugs slip through the cracks.
 This will save developers time and will provide a better user experience.
 However, there are some limitation to this project.
 Tests are only performed on Linux since I was not able to find a comparable solution to Xvfb which does not seem to work for MacOS.
 Therefore MacOS is not automatically tested and should be in the future.
 Moreover, more tests are required to properly make sure the plugin works.
 These will need to be implemented in the future.

 Overall, BrainHack school was an amazing experience where I learned a lot and recommend to others seeking to learn about open-science.

-## References

-D'Astous A, Cereza G, Papp D, Gilbert KM, Stockmann JP, Alonso-Ortiz E, Cohen-Adad J. Shimming toolbox: An open-source software toolbox for B0 and B1 shimming in MRI.
-Magn Reson Med.
-2022; 1-17. doi:10.1002/mrm.29528

-McCarthy P. FSLeyes.
-2019.

-dcm2niix

-dcm2bids

-TODO:
-- Check spelling of pytest
-- Check spelling of precommit
-- Add links
-- Add img
-- REFS